networknext/next/docs/run_a_test_client.md

 }
 ```

-Now, deploy the terraform changes to the postgres database:
+Now, apply the terraform changes to the postgres database:

 ```
 cd ~/next/terraform/dev/relays
 terraform apply
 ```

-Now that we have changed the postgres database, we need to commit it to the backend for it to take effect:
+Now that you have changed the postgres database, you need to commit it to the backend for it to take effect:

 ```
 cd ~/next